 As of April 1, 2019, the number of firefighters who fulfilled this eligibility requirement came to 127,622 (an increase of 3,193 YoY).
-Of these, 63,723 were

-Fig. 2-5-5 Breakdown of the configurations by which ambulance services are offered engaged in ambulance services as ambulance team members (including not only full-time ambulance team members, but also ambulance team members who have been appointed as such and who concurrently serve on firefighting vehicles such as pump vehicles by riding along with them).
+Of these, 63,723 were engaged in ambulance services as ambulance team members (including not only full-time ambulance team members, but also ambulance team members who have been appointed as such and who concurrently serve on firefighting vehicles such as pump vehicles by riding along with them).
 (Fig. 2-5-7)